Skip to main content

 Set

-Defines a set attribute.
+Describes set values.
 Sets can contain numbers, strings, or binaries:

 const pokeTypeSchema = string().enum('fire', ...)